jdeguire/pjcontroller/README.txt

 --avrdude
 --scons, which in turn requires Python

+To modify or run the software, you'll need:
+--Python (written in v2.7)
+--PySide
+--PySerial

 The SConscript/SConstruct files assume that you are using the avr-gcc toolchain and avrdude as your ICSP programmer.
 You can modify the files if this is not the case.